suneeta-mall/suneeta-mall.github.io/_posts/2019-12-21-Reproducible-ml-research-n-industry.md

 >such examples.
 Some algorithms e.g. vector normalization, due to reduction operations, can also be non-reproducible.
 > See [reproducible summation paper][reproducible_ops] for more info.

-> Changing GPU architecture may lead to different results too due differences in SEM and also sometime architecture specific optimizations.
+> Changing GPU architecture may lead to different results too.
+The differences in SEM, or architecture specific optimizations
+> are couple of reasons why the differences may arise.

->See [Corden's Consistency of Floating Point Results o rWhy doesn’t my application always give the same answer][corden] for more details.
+See [Corden's Consistency of Floating Point Results or Why doesn’t my application always give the same answer][corden] for more details.

 ### 2. Software

 Its not just hardware.
 Some software's offering high level abstraction or APIs for performing intensive computation do not guarantee reproducibility in their routines.
-For instance NVIDIA's popular cuda based deep learning library [cudnn] do not guarantee reproducibility in some of their routines e.g. cudnnConvolutionBackwardFilter [ref][cudnn_repo].
-Popular deep learning libraries such as tensorflow<sup>[ref 1][tensorflow_missing_doco],[ref 2][tensorflow_determinism]</sup>, pytorch<sup>[ref][pytorch_ref]</sup> also do not guarantee 100% reproducibility.
+For instance NVIDIA's popular cuda based deep learning library [cudnn] do not guarantee reproducibility in some of their routines e.g. cudnnConvolutionBackwardFilter>sup>[ref][cudnn_repo]</sup>.
+Popular deep learning libraries such as tensorflow<sup>[ref 1][tensorflow_missing_doco],[ref 2][tensorflow_determinism]</sup>, pytorch<sup>[ref][pytorch_ref]</sup>
+also do not guarantee 100% reproducibility.